pkmn/engine/docs/TESTING.md

 implementing Pokémon Showdown's mechanics is also difficult starting from an architecture that mirrors the cartridge.

-In cases where the pkmn engine cannot reproduce 100% of the behavior of Pokémon Showdown for the purposes of lockstep integration tests or benchmarking, the offending Pokémon / Items / Abilities / Moves will be blocked from inclusion by their presence in the [`blocklist.json`](../src/test/showdown/blocklist.json) file.
-Note that the pkmn engine implements as much of Pokémon Showdown's behavior for these effects as possible, it is usually just the extreme edge cases which would require large amounts of coding or additional state to implement the same faulty behavior where these effects break down.
+For the purposes of the [benchmark](#benchmark) we can simply choose to not generate any sets with problematic Pokémon / Items / Abilities / Moves, but for integration testing purposes it makes sense to add some complexity in order to be able to test as much as possible (teams are validated before starting a battle to ensure we don't start a battle with moves that have issues when used together, and during a battle if Pokémon Showdown is observed to be in an undesirable state we simply abort and move to the next battle).

 ## Benchmark